 - Useful for informing principals’ learning and progress

-- Engage in continuous professional development, utilizing a combination of academic study, developmental simulation exercises, self-reflection, mentorships and internships
+- Engage in continuous professional development, utilizing a combination of academic study, professional learning communities, feedback tools, authentic simulations, reflection, online and in-person collaborations and learning opportunities, mentorships, coaching, and internships

-- Effectively lead teaching and learning appropriate to the needs of all students in the school, which results in measurable student academic progress
+- Effectively lead learning appropriate to the needs of each student and adult in the school, which results in measurable student academic progress

-- Support, manage, and oversee the school’s organization, operation, and use of resources to achieve school improvement goals and ensure quality implementation of the programs and services identified with increasing student achievement
+- Support and manage the school’s organization, operation, and use of resources to achieve student and adult success and well-being

 - Foster the success of each student by facilitating the development, communication, implementation, and evaluation of a shared vision of teaching and learning that leads to student academic progress and school improvement

-- Actively engage the community to create a shared responsibility for student academic performance and successful personal development
+- Actively engage the community to create a shared responsibility for student academic performance, well-being, and safety

-- NASSP recommends that school districts examine quantitative and qualitative data pertaining to both academic and nonacademic indicators in their evaluation of principals.
+- Examine quantitative and qualitative data pertaining to both academic and nonacademic indicators in their evaluation of principals.

-- NASSP recommends the following measurements, in addition to student indicators, for assessing principal performance:
+- Use the following measurements, in addition to student indicators, for assessing principal performance: